Numigi/odoo-purchase-addons/purchase_consignment/README.rst

 Context
 -------
 In vanilla Odoo, as of version ``12.0``, managing consignment is error prone.
-You must manually define the product owner on each received item in a reception picking.
+You must manually define the owner of a product on the receipt order.

 .. image:: static/description/vanilla_odoo_consignment.png